How Big is the Industry?

 Americans love Mexican food – and that might be one of the biggest understatements of all time.
 Just think about your own life: how often do you eat Mexican food?
 Upserve reports that “last year alone, Americans ate over 4.5 billion tacos,” (1) and MIC reports that the majority of millennials confess to eating at least one burrito a week, with 72% of that demographic owning up to eating two or more burritos a week.
 (2)

 It’s no surprise then to learn that the Mexican food industry has blossomed into a $52 billion industry.
 The Atlantic Monthly reports that “nearly half of Americans eat Mexican food at least once a month, and that almost everyone is familiar with Mexican food.”
-(3) Mexican food is one of life’s simple pleasures, not only does it taste delicious, it also has the unique ability to cater to all types of lifestyle preferences and flavor profiles – from comfort food, to vegan, to the paleo diet and beyond.
+(3) Mexican food is one of life’s simple pleasures, not only does it taste delicious, it also has the unique ability to cater to all types of lifestyle preferences and flavor profiles.
 In an article entitled, “Has the Fast Food Industry Taken Over Mexican Food,” Upserve gets to the heart of why Mexican food is so universally appealing:

 “Your guests want to be able to mix and match their food habits, with healthy and well…a little decedent,” the publication writes.
 “They want something a little cheesy, but still loaded with good for you components, and Mexican food is the perfect vessel.
 It can be made as healthy or unhealthy as the guest wants – Best part?
 This trend doesn’t come at a cost to you with 88% of those asked are willing to pay more for healthier food.”
 (4)